-- 15.02 No provision in this Agreement shall restrict the Employer in assigning any editorial department task to any editorial department employee. - 15.03 Should the Employer in its discretion grant rates of pay to individual employees in excess of the minimums set out herein, such excess may be absorbed in whole or in

-- 15.04 The Employer shall notify the Union when new classifications are created.
+- 15.02 No provision in this Agreement shall restrict the Employer in assigning any editorial department task to any editorial department employee. - 15.03 Should the Employer in its discretion grant rates of pay to individual employees in excess of the minimums set out herein, such excess may be absorbed in whole or in part as a result of any negotiated general increase at the time such increase is put into effect at the Employer's sole discretion. - 15.04 The Employer shall notify the Union when new classifications are created.
 The parties shall meet and discuss the wage rate for the new classification.
 If the parties are unable to agree on a wage rate, the matter will be submitted to arbitration in accordance with the procedure outlined in Article 7 & 8.
-The new wage rate shall be effective when it was first filled by an employee. - 15.05 Payment of wages shall be by bank deposit at a frequency established by the company from time to time, but no greater than bi-weekly.
+The new wage rate shall be effective when it was first filled by an employee. - 15.05 Payment of wages shall be by bank deposit at a frequency established by the company from time to time, but no greater than biweekly.
 Employees will be provided with a minimum of six months notice of a change in pay frequency. - 15.06 No employee on staff at date of signing shall suffer a reduction in his/her rate of pay as a result of this Agreement coming into effect. - 15.07 In the application of Article 15 (salaries), experience shall include employment in comparable work relevant to the work which a person is hired to perform.
 An employee shall be classified by the Employer as to job title and experience rating at the time of employment. - 15.08 Subject to 13.01(A), employees shall be paid the appropriate grid rate for work performed in the classification set out in Article 15 (salaries) and shall advance on the grid according to their anniversary date in that classification.